 After the SVB incidents, the Fed signals not to raise interest rates as high as expected

-The annual inflation rate in the United States remains elevated but is showing promising signs of decline, dropping to 6% in February.
-At the same time, the interest rate increased from 4.33% to 4.57%.
+The annual inflation rate in the United States remains elevated but is showing promising signs of decline, dropping to 6% in February 2023.
+In the same period, the interest rate increased from 4.33% to 4.57%.

 The Federal Reserve’s actions to steer interest rates and control inflation will continue to play a crucial role in shaping the economic landscape, and it remains to be seen how these efforts will impact the crypto market in the long run.

 Bitcoin has outperformed other asset classes in the first months of 2023